Soontao/presentations/src/node/cap/cap-cds-service-layer.md

   - for `cds.Request`, the execution order is related to the registered order
     - you can use `await next()` to do something like `@Around` in Spring
   - for `cds.Event`, the execution order is not promised, in parallel

 ---

-## Service kind and impl

-- kind - a kind of service
-  - db
-  - messaging
-- impl - an implementation of the kind
-  - db
-    - sqlite
-    - hana
-  - messaging
-    - file-based
-    - enterprise-messaging-shared

-> `auth` is not a service

----

-## Service kind and impl

-- `auth` is not a `cds.Service` but a express middleware
-- each service will be singleton (by key) and stored in `cds.services`
-- some services are not initialized until they are `cds.connect.to`, for the pre-initialized services, please check the `server.js`
-- all the `service` in `cds` definition, will be initialized when the server is starting, and they are instances of `cds.ApplicationService`
-- suggest to use `kind` in `cds.requires` so that you can switch the `impl` by env

----